mgenware/makhulu/README.md

    * ]
    */

-  // You can modify the content as whatever you want, e.g. uglify the content await files.map('Uglify', async data => {
+  // You can modify the content to whatever you want, e.g. uglify the content await files.map('Uglify', async data => {
     const content = data.get(mk.fs.FileContent) as string;
     const uglifyRes = minify(content);